 India-Saudi Arabia enjoys cordial and friendly relations reflecting the centuries-old economic and socio-cultural ties.
 The recent Strategic Partnership Council has taken the bilateral tie further by discussing diverse arenas of cooperation.
 Read here to know more about the bilateral ties.

-- The Union Minister of Commerce and Industry, Consumer Affairs, Food, and Public Distribution and Textiles visited Saudi Arabia to attend the Ministerial meeting of the India-Saudi Arabia Strategic Partnership Council.
+In September 2022, the Union Minister of Commerce and Industry, Consumer Affairs, Food, and Public Distribution and Textiles visited Saudi Arabia to attend the Ministerial meeting of the India-Saudi Arabia Strategic Partnership Council.

 India-Saudi Strategic Partnership Council